Available Financial Aid

 - Complete 30 credit hours each year you are in college to stay on track toward earning your degree on time.

-- Must complete at least 30 credit hours by the end of the first year in college, 60 by the end of the second year and 90 by the end of the third year.
-If a student fails to complete 30/60/90 credit hours but does complete 24/48/72 within the appropriate timeframe, the student may be awarded a Frank O'Bannon Grant (see above) instead of the 21st Century Scholarship.
+- Must complete at least 30 credit hours by the end of each academic year.
+If a student fails to complete 30 credit hours but does complete 24 within the appropriate timeframe, the student may be awarded a Frank O'Bannon Grant (see above) instead of the 21st Century Scholarship.

 Mitch Daniels Early Graduation Scholarship